-Constantly reassess your business metrics and see whether they continually endorse your main objectives.
+Regularly reassess your business metrics and see whether they continually endorse your primary objectives.

 Test, test, and test.
 No KPI measurement plan is perfect – there are always fragments left unnoticed.
 Incessantly search for new elements in your success equation and apply these to your KPI strategy.